-- Queso fresco (mexican fresh cheese), queso panela (another type of mexican cheese) or any other fresh cheese like Feta or mozzarella.
+- Queso fresco (mexican fresh cheese), queso panela or any other fresh cheese like Feta or mozzarella.

 - Onions.
 Raw and chopped or finely sliced.
 Red, whites or golden doesn’t make difference.